Chainverse-Data/web3-knowledge-graph/README.md

 - Twitter: `ingestion/twitter`
 - Wallets: `ingestion/wallets`

+# Contribute
+To contribute a new service, clone the main branch, then create a new branch named after the service or analysis you are targetting.
+Create the scraper, ingestor, analysis or post processing scripts, then create a Pull request for code-review.

 # TODO
 - [ ] Remove the env.sample files
 - [ ] Convert the Mirror scraper to the scraper module architecture